FStarLang/FStar/INSTALL.md

 - To run steps 2 and 3, do `make -C src -j 6 fstar-ocaml`.
 - To run steps 3, 2 and 3 again, do: `make -C src -j 6 ocaml-fstar-ocaml`.

-The option `-j 6` controls the number of cores to be used in parallel build.
-Using more cores results in greater RAM usage.
-This can make builds slow if you do not have enough RAM to support all parallel builds.
-Consider monitoring RAM usage when building, and use fewer cores if you are using 100% of your RAM.

-The latter step is not always guaranteed to work but almost always does, and is a tiny bit faster than extracting F\* using the F# version.

 ### Step 1.
 Building F\* from sources using the F# compiler ###